Credit listing

 You can request your credit details directly from BKR.
 This is free of charge.

-Visit mijnkredietregistratie.nl to see how this works.
+Visit mijnkredietregistratie.nl (in Dutch) to see how this works.

 Don’t agree with your credit listing?